tayade-aniket/aniket-tayade/README.md

 ## 🌟 Live Demo

-Visit my portfolio at: [theanikettayade.com](https://theanikettayade.com)
+Visit my portfolio at: [Live Link](https://aniket-tayade.vercel.app/)

 ## 🚀 About Me

-I'm Aniket Tayade, a passionate Full Stack Developer with expertise in modern web technologies.
+I'm Aniket Tayade, a passionate Junior Data Scientist & Next.js Front-End Developer with expertise in modern web technologies.
 This portfolio represents my journey, skills, and the projects I've crafted with dedication and creativity.

 ## 🛠️ Tech Stack